Spectral gap in random bipartite biregular graphs and applications: Preliminaries

 \subsection{Tangle-free paths}

-Sparse random graphs have the important property of being ``tree-like'' in the neighborhood of a typical vertex.
-This is the case, also, for bipartite biregular graphs.
+Sparse random graphs, including bipartite graphs, have the important property of being ``tree-like'' in the neighborhood of a typical vertex.
 Formally, consider a vertex $v \in V_1 \cup V_2$.
 For a natural number $\ell$, we define the ball of radius $\ell$ centered at $v$ to be:

-where $d_G(\cdot,\cdot)$ denotes the graph distance. \begin{definition} A graph $G$ is \textit{$\ell$-tangle-free} if, for any vertex $v$, the ball $B_{\ell}(v)$ contains at most one cycle. \end{definition}
+where $d_G(\cdot,\cdot)$ is the graph distance. \begin{definition} A graph $G$ is \textit{$\ell$-tangle-free} if $B_{\ell}(v)$ contains at most one cycle for any vertex $v$. \end{definition}

-The next lemma says that most bipartite biregular graphs are $\ell$-tangle-free up to logarithmic sized neighborhoods. \begin{lemma} Fix a constant $c < 1/8$ and let $\ell=c\log_{d}(n)$.
-Let $G \sim \mathcal{G}(n,m,d_1,d_2)$ be a bipartite, biregular random graph.
-Then $G$ is $\ell$-tangle-free with probability at least $1-n^{-1/2}$. \end{lemma} \begin{proof} This is essentially the proof given in \citet{lubetzky2010}, Lemma 2.1.
+The next lemma says that most bipartite biregular graphs are $\ell$-tangle-free up to logarithmic sized neighborhoods. \begin{lemma} Let $G \sim \mathcal{G}(n,m,d_1,d_2)$ be a bipartite, biregular random graph.
+Let $\ell < \frac{1}{8} \log_d (n)$, for $d=\max\{d_1, d_2\}$.
+Then $G$ is $\ell$-tangle-free with probability at least $1-n^{-1/2}$. \end{lemma} \begin{proof} This is essentially the proof given in \citet*{lubetzky2010}, Lemma 2.1.
 Fix a vertex $v$.
-We will use the exploration process to discover the ball $B_{\ell}(v)$.
-To do so, we first explore the neighbors of $v$, then the neighbors of these vertices, and so on.
+We will use the so called {\it exploration process} to discover the ball $B_{\ell}(v)$.
+More precisely, we order the set $\vec{E}_1$ lexicographically: $(v_i,j) < (v_{i'},j')$ if $i\leq i'$ and $j\leq j'$.
+The exploration process reveals $\pi$ one edge at the time, by doing the following: \begin{itemize} \item A uniform element is chosen from $\vec{E}_2$ and it is declared equal to $\pi(1)$. \item A second element is chosen uniformly, now from the set $\vec{E}_2\backslash\{\pi(1)\}$ and set equal to $\pi(2)$. \item Once we have determined $\pi(i)$ for $i\leq k$, we set $\pi(k+1)$ equal to a uniform element sampled from the set $\vec{E}_2\backslash\{\pi(1),\pi(2),\dots,\pi(k)\}$. \end{itemize} We use the final $\pi$ to output a graph as we did in the configuration model.
+The law of these graphs is the same.
+With the exploration process, we expose first the neighbors of $v$, then the neighbors of these vertices, and so on.
 This breadth-first search reveals all vertices in $B_k (v)$ before any vertices in $B_{j > k} (v)$.
 Note that, although our bound is for the family $\mathcal{G}(n,m,d_1,d_2)$, the neighborhood sizes are bounded above by those of the $d$-regular graph with $d=\max(d_1,d_2)$.

 Consider the matching of half edges attached to vertices in the ball $B_i(v)$ at depth $i$ (thus revealing vertices at depth $i+1$).
 In this process, we match a maximum $m_i \leq d^{i+1}$ pairs of half edges total.
 Let $\mathcal{F}_{i,k}$ be the filtration generated by matching up to the $k$th half edge in $B_i(v)$, for $1 \leq k \leq m_i$.
 Denote by $A_{i,k}$ the event that the $k$th matching creates a cycle at the current depth.
 For this to happen, the matched vertex must have appeared among the $k-1$ vertices already revealed at depth $i+1$.
 The number of unmatched half edges is at least $nd - 2 d^{i+1}$.
 We then have that: